progit/progit/de/04-git-server/01-chapter4.markdown

 <!--At this point, you may want to turn to a widely used software project called Gitosis.
 Gitosis is basically a set of scripts that help you manage the `authorized_keys` file as well as implement some simple access controls.
 The really interesting part is that the UI for this tool for adding people and determining access isn’t a web interface but a special Git repository.
 You set up the information in that project; and when you push it, Gitosis reconfigures the server based on that, which is cool.-->

-Vielleicht ist es deshalb sinnvoll, dass Du dich mit dem weit verbreiteten Projekt Gitosis beschäftigst.
+Vielleicht ist es deshalb sinnvoll, dass Du Dich mit dem weit verbreiteten Projekt Gitosis beschäftigst.
 Gitosis ist im Grunde eine Sammlung von Skripts, die Dir dabei helfen, sowohl die Datei `authorized_keys` zu verwalten, als auch ein paar einfache Zugriffsberechtigungen zu setzen.
 Das wirklich interessante an diesem Werkzeug ist es, dass die Benutzeroberfläche zum Hinzufügen von Benutzern oder Setzen von Berechtigungen, kein Web Interface ist, sondern ein spezielles Git Repository.
 Die ganzen Informationen werden in diesem Projekt verwaltet und sobald dieses gepusht wird, konfiguriert Gitosis den Server auf Basis dieser Daten entsprechend um.
 Das ist ziemlich cool, oder?

 <!--Installing Gitosis isn’t the simplest task ever, but it’s not too difficult.
 It’s easiest to use a Linux server for it — these examples use a stock Ubuntu 8.10 server.-->